-How to Avoid the Scams and Survive your First Time visiting Delhi
+How to Avoid the Scams and Survive your First Time Backpacking Delhi

-India’s capital Delhi is a fascinating city with so much to offer from Mughal ruins to modern, cosmopolitan city life and most travellers to India end up in Delhi sooner or later.
+India’s capital Delhi is a fascinating city with so much to offer from Mughal ruins to modern, cosmopolitan city life and most travellers and backpackers in India either start their trip here or end up in Delhi sooner or later.
 Unfortunately India has more than its fair share of scams and Delhi is the worst.
-Many tourists start their Indian adventure for the first time visiting Delhi.
-Your first time in India can be a culture shock and arriving in a hectic city of over 25 million people can be overwhelming and it can be all too easy to fall victim of a scam which isn’t the best start to your Indian adventure.
+Many backpackers start their Indian adventure for the first time visiting Delhi.
+Your first time in India can be a culture shock and arriving in a hectic city of over 25 million people can be overwhelming and it can be all too easy to fall victim of a scam which isn’t the best start to your Indian backpacking adventure.

-How I got scammed on my first time visiting Delhi
+How I got scammed on my first time backpacking Delhi

-So to help you here’s my run down of some of the common scams to be aware of when visiting Delhi and how you can avoid them.
+So to help you here’s my run down of some of the common scams to be aware of when backpacking in Delhi and how you can avoid them.